smdurjoy/smdurjoy/README.md

 - I'm currently working as a Junior Software Engineer.
 - Always ready to take new opportunities and challenges 💪
   - Express - Laravel 😍
-  - React - jQuery 🥰
+  - React - Vue - jQuery 🥰
   - MySQL - MongoDB
 - ⚡  Goal:  To be an awesome programmer 😎